beholdr/folio-translate/README.md

     ->middleware('supportedLocales:en,ru');
 ```

-In this case given page will support passed languages.
+In this case a page will support passed languages.

 #### Helper method